-An additional 383 megawatts of renewable energy are under development. easier to integrate renewable energy into the grid.
+An additional 383 megawatts of renewable energy are under development.
+OUR SUBSIDIARY developed and commercialized a technology that makes it easier to integrate renewable energy into the grid.

 By 2030, double the global rate of improvement in energy efficiency

 Time-of-use tariffs in California reduce energy use during periods of peak demand.